Local Mechanisms of Compositional Generalization in Conditional Diffusion: CLEVR: details and additional experiments

 \subsection{Length generalization evaluation}

-In \Cref{table:xy-learned-counts}, we define $K_{\max}$ as the maximum value such that the model ``succeeds'' for every $1 \le K \le K_{\max}$, with ``success'' defined for $1 \le K \le N$ as generating exactly $K$ objects, and for $K > N$ as generating at least $K-2$ and $K$ objects more than 25\% of the time, with objects appearing in approximately correct locations and with acceptable image quality.
-This metric is intentionally generous as it is intended to capture the largest $K$ for which the model ``sometimes succeeds'', rather than requiring perfect performance.
-To assess these criteria, we manually count over 8 samples of each composition.
-We test on up to $K=12$ locations and up to $K=8$ colors. \Cref{table:xy-learned-comp-variations} provides a similar analysis for additional experiments with other conditioning configurations such as labeling a random number of objects.
+In \Cref{table:xy-learned-counts}, we define $K_{\max}$ as the maximum value such that the model ``sometimes succeeds'' for every $1 \le K \le K_{\max}$, with \rebut{``success'' defined as generating $K$ objects at least 50\% of the time, and at least $K-2$ objects at least 90\% of the time.} This metric is intentionally generous as it is intended to capture the largest $K$ for which the model ``sometimes succeeds'', rather than requiring perfect performance. \rebut{To assess these criteria in \Cref{table:xy-learned-counts}, we use a ResNet-18 classifier (99.74\% test accuracy) trained to count 1-10 CLEVR objects at specified locations, evaluated over 1024 samples per configuration.
+Note that the classifier counts the total number of objects, so for models that draw ``extra'' objects at non-conditioned locations (e.g.~Exp.~2, which was trained with only one location labeled but draws additional objects), $K_{\max}$ may slightly overestimate the number of objects at \emph{correct} conditioned locations.
+Nevertheless, this does not materially affect the conclusions: Exp.~2 still fails to consistently place objects at conditioned locations beyond $\sim$3, even when trained on 1-5 objects.} We test on up to $K=12$ locations.
+In \Cref{table:kmax_counts} we provide the complete counts for all experiments shown in \Cref{table:xy-learned-counts}. \Cref{table:xy-learned-comp-variations} provides a similar analysis for additional experiments with other conditioning configurations such as labeling a random number of objects.